jccrosby/smart-ai-adoption/slides.md

 **Quality vs. Efficiency:** Matrix to evaluate the trade-offs between efficiency and quality.

+- **LEAP - Assess:** You're holistically evaluating the impact on workflows, processes as it relates to quality & accuracy.
-- **Weigh the trade-offs:** For instance, a focus on speed alone can hide quality costs.
+- **Be aware of the trade-offs:** Focusing on speed alone can hide quality costs.
 - **Red Flag:** Overemphasis on speed alone without considering accuracy.
   - This reminds me of "Vibe coding"
-- **LEAP - Assess:** Analyze the impact on workflow, process, quality, & accuracy holistically.
+  - If you're not familiar with what that is or have a strong opinion, let's talk about it later.
 -->